 The Sauerbrunn site is both remote and small, making the installation of a conventional hydropower turbine both expensive and challenging for the location.
 Leveraging the company’s cornerstone technology, the Restoration Hydro Turbine (RHT), Natel provides a hydropower solution that is compact enough to be easily deployed in “logistically complex” sites and provides the added benefit of improving the environment where it operates.

-In fact, the RHT is the only turbine in the world to be fish-safe while still matching standard installation configurations, commanding high efficiency, and being cost-effective.
+In fact, the RHT is the only turbine in the world to be safe for fish to pass through while still matching standard installation configurations, commanding high efficiency, and being cost-effective.